 What will this mean for business?
 What is the worst case?
 Are you customers affected by the change?
 Will it impact staff?

-If you don’t, you’ve effectively switched off, even though the TV might physically be blaring out more news.
 A quick way of keeping up with all of these changes and alterations is to build the news into your routine and make sure you’re reading across multiple channels from global sources to industry opinion pieces.